pkumarreddy104-coder/COSM_Assignment/README.md.txt

-# COSM Assignment – Statistical Tests
+# Student Performance Statistical Tests

-This project performs T-test, Z-test and F-test on the Students Performance dataset taken from Kaggle.
+This project performs statistical hypothesis testing using the **StudentsPerformance** dataset from Kaggle.

-## Dataset
-File: StudentsPerformance.csv

-## Tests performed
-- Independent Two-sample T-test
-- Z-test
+We compare **Math Score** and **Reading Score** using:

-- F-test (variance ratio)
+- Z-Test

-## Tools used
-- Google Colab
+- T-Test
-- Python
+- F-Test
-- Pandas, Numpy, Scipy, Statsmodels

-## Results Summary
+## 📂 Dataset
-- T-test and Z-test results show a significant difference between Math and Reading scores.
+Dataset used: **StudentsPerformance.csv**

+---

+## 📊 Statistical Tests

+### 🟡 T-Test
+Compares the means of two samples (Math vs Reading).

+### 🔵 Z-Test
+Very similar to T-test when sample size is large.

+### 🔴 F-Test
-- F-test shows the variance ratio between scores.
+Compares the variances between the two scores.

+## 📦 Requirements

+Install the following packages: pip install pandas numpy scipy statsmodels matplotlib

-## How to run
+## ▶️ How to Run

-1. Upload StudentsPerformance.csv to Colab
-2. Run the notebook
+Run the Python script:

-3. Results are printed in output
+python main.py

+## 📈 Results Interpretation

+Use the P-value:

-If p-value < 0.05 → Reject null hypothesis (Significant difference)
+- **P-value < 0.05** → Reject the null hypothesis
+  ✔ There is a significant difference between the scores.

-If p-value ≥ 0.05 → Fail to reject null (No significant difference)
+- **P-value ≥ 0.05** → Fail to reject the null hypothesis
+  ✔ No significant difference.

+## ✔️ Example Output
+T-test: statistic = -4.627, p-value = 3.94e-06
+Z-test: statistic = -4.627, p-value = 3.70e-06
+F-test: statistic = 1.078

+These results show a **statistically significant difference** between Math and Reading scores.
+## 👨‍🏫 Submitted By
+Name:K.PREM KUMAR REDDY
+Roll No:24XV1M6753
+Course:CSE-DS